-It is believed by many scientists that the primary source of ageing, with vitamin E being at the top of their list as a possible way to slow down the aging process, lies somewhere in our DNA.
-Despite this it does not mean we can expect that one day we will be-able to live forever.
-If we adopt a healthy lifestyle it may be possible to stay fit & healthy in later life as that of our youth.
+It is believed by many scientists that the primary source of aging with vitamin E at the top of their list as a possible way to slow down the aging process lies somewhere in our D NA.
+Despite this, it does not mean we can expect that one day we will be able to live forever.
+If we adopt a healthy lifestyle it may be possible to stay fit and healthy in later life as that of our youth.

-We Are What We EatI’m sure you would agree that we need nutrition from various sources to continue our lives.
+I’m sure you would agree that we need nutrition from various sources to continue our lives.
 Let us take a look at proteins for a moment, and which happen to be the most complex of all the food compounds.

 Protein is made by the body from amino acids.
 Amino acids are molecules containing carbon, hydrogen, oxygen, and nitrogen, as well as others.
 These molecules are involved in all of our body’s vital functions.
 They cover growth, maintenance, and the repair of cells.

-Although a deficiency is rare in an average diet, the likes of slimmers on a peculiar diet, maybe the elderly who no longer take an interest in what they eat, or maybe someone suffering a severe mental health problem where the individual has lost any interest in themselves, others, or both, could be at risk.
+Although a deficiency is rare in an average diet the likes of slimmers on a peculiar diet, maybe the elderly who no longer take an interest in what they eat, or maybe someone suffering a severe mental health problem where the individual has lost any interest in themselves, others, or both, could be at risk.

 The population of developing countries understandingly may be at risk and the lack of protein can lead to a breakdown in muscle tissue.
 The opposite end of the scale is having too much which can put unnecessary strain on both liver and kidney function leading to an overall reduction of minerals in the body.
-So my response to the theory that ‘We are what we eat’, as far as I am concerned, yes we are!
+So my response to the theory is that ‘We are what we eat, as far as I am concerned, yes we are!